-The Full-Service Restaurants industry has endured a difficult time during the past five years.
-The economic downturn caused many consumers to cut back on discretionary spending, such as dining out.
+The Full-Service Restaurants industry has endured a difficult time over the past five years.
+The economic downturn caused many consumers to cut back on discretionary spending on things including dining out.
 Others traded down to cheaper takeaway options or chose to cook at home instead.
 Changes to government regulation and policies concerning wage costs, alcohol tax and food safety have prevented growth.
-Industry profitability is estimated to fallen because of declining patronage, falling prices, and rising labour and food costs.
+Industry profitability is estimated to have fallen because of declining patronage, falling prices and rising labour and food costs.
 Several struggling operators have been forced to exit the industry but some have found opportunities to expand their operations... purchase to read more

 Industry Report - Industry Analysis Chapter

 The economic downturn and changes to government policy have made trading conditions for restaurants extremely challenging over the past five years.
 Many people have made fewer restaurant visits or traded down to takeaways or supermarket ready meals.
 Rising food and labour costs and declining alcohol consumption have also taken their toll on the industry, driving down average industry profit margins.
 IBISWorld expects industry revenue to contract at a compound annual rate of 3.3% over the five years through 2013-14 to reach £19.3 billion.

 Profit under pressure